Car Accident Claims – How To Claim Compensation In The UK

 How Long Do I Have To Make A Car Crash Claim?

-However, there are certain exceptions to this time limit.
+However, certain cases could necessitate exceptions to the time limit.

 To learn what these are, get in touch with our advisors.
 They can also help you if you have any additional questions about the time limits involved with car crash claims.